‘I’m just still scared’: Uvalde 3rd grader describes surviving massacre

-He might want to be a football player when he grows up.
-Or, maybe start a company.
-Like many nine-year-olds, those dreams have yet to fully form.
+He might want to be a football player when he grows up or maybe start a company.
+Like many 9 year olds, those dreams have yet to fully form.

 But he’s already grappling with emotions even adults are trying to understand.